blucardin/wordle/README.md

 # Preface

 I wrote an article about cheating wordle.
-This is the code I used to generate some of the statistics in said article, and assist with solcing wordle.
+This is the code I used to generate some of the statistics in said article, and assist with solving wordle.

 # Wordle: What It Is, and How to Cheat